jamie-davis/CatsGuildTactics/TWW/LiberationOfUndermine/Vexie and the Geargrinders/Normal.md

 The fight has two phases:

 Phase 1 - Fury Road
 The boss has 6 stacks of Protective Plating which must be removed.
 When all stacks are gone, phase 2 will start.
+Boss will use Tank Buster which gives the tank a debuff making the next Tank Buster do 200% damage.
+Tank swap on each Tank Buster.
 Special Projects: Bikers will spawn which will give up their bikes on death.
 Players must kill the bikers and fire the bikes into the boss to remove plates.

 Phase 2 - Pit Stop